bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 1. Configure License:

-    * If the version after migration is **7.3 or greater**, you need to put a new license in the database: see [Platform configuration](BonitaBPM_platform_setup.md#update_platform_conf) for further details.
+    you need to put a new license in the database: see [Platform configuration](BonitaBPM_platform_setup.md#update_platform_conf) for further details.
-    There is below a Linux example :
+    There is below a Linux example:
     ```
     cd setup
     vi database.properties